William Stanford Davis

-William Stanford Davis (born 1951/1952) is an American actor.
+William Stanford Davis (born August 7, 1951) is an American actor.
 He is best known for his role as school custodian Mr. Johnson on the ABC sitcom Abbott Elementary (2021–present), for which he earned a nomination for Outstanding Supporting Actor in a Comedy Series at the 54th NAACP Image Awards.

-His career began with a minor role on the soap opera The Bold and the Beautiful in 1995 and later included recurring roles on the Showtime television series Ray Donovan and the Apple TV+ television series Swagger.
+His career began with a minor role as a custodian on the CBS soap opera The Bold and the Beautiful in 1995 and includes recurring roles on the Showtime television series Ray Donovan and the Apple TV+ television series Swagger.

-Life and career
+Early life

-Davis was born and raised in The Ville in the north of St. Louis, Missouri, where he attended an all-Black elementary school before going to an integrated school in fifth grade.
-After graduating from Northwest High School, he attended Lincoln University, a historically Black university (HBCU) in Jefferson City, Missouri.
+Davis was born and grew up in The Ville in northern St. Louis, Missouri, where he attended an all-Black elementary school before going to an integrated school in fifth grade.
+After graduating from Northwest High School, he went to Lincoln University, a historically Black university (HBCU) in Jefferson City, Missouri.
 He was inspired to become an actor during high school, when a teacher brought him to see the Negro Ensemble Company perform.
 From high school to college, he was the frontman for the pop and R&B band The Fabulous Paramount Revue, which opened for The O'Jays among other acts before disbanding during the Vietnam War.

+Career

-He also worked as a radio personality at a country radio station in Texas before moving to Los Angeles to pursue a career in acting, inspired by seeing Sidney Poitier in the 1958 film The Defiant Ones.
+He worked as a radio personality at a country radio station in Texas before moving to Los Angeles to pursue a career in acting at age 33, inspired by seeing Sidney Poitier in the 1958 film The Defiant Ones.
+His car caught on fire which led to him staying in Los Angeles.
 His first role was as a custodian on the soap opera The Bold and the Beautiful in 1995.

 Davis is a member of the Actors Studio.
-He had minor roles on the TNT series Snowpiercer, on the HBO series Curb Your Enthusiasm and Perry Mason, on the OWN series If Loving You Is Wrong, and in the films So B. It, Please Stand By, Holly Day, Dead Women Walking, Adopt a Highway, and A Holiday Chance.
+He had minor roles on the TNT series Snowpiercer, the NBC series Studio 60 on the Sunset Strip, the ABC series The Practice, the HBO series Curb Your Enthusiasm, Perry Mason, on the OWN series If Loving You Is Wrong, and in the films So B. It, Please Stand By, Holly Day, Dead Women Walking, Adopt a Highway, and A Holiday Chance.
 He had recurring roles as Coach Max on the Apple TV+ series Swagger and as Potato Pie on the Showtime series Ray Donovan.